VideojogosLusofona/lp1_exercicios/problemas/02_bases_cs.md

 ---

 58 - Recebeste uma tarefa para implementar uma função que deteta as classes de um jogo MMORPG que irá ser utilizado para o sistema de “Party Search”.
 Este MMO tem cerca de 6 classes que incluí: Fighter, Cleric, Druid, Barbarian, Rogue e Wizard.
 No entanto é preciso ter em conta que este jogo permite ao jogador fazer “multi-class”, ou seja, pode criar personagens que tenham até 3 classes distintas num só personagem (e.g. Druid; Figher + Rogue; ou Cleric + Barbarian + Wizard).

-A tua tarefa é implementar o sistema mais eficiente para detetar a classe (ou classes) do personagem do jogador usando exclusivamente operações de bitwise.
+A tua tarefa é implementar o sistema mais eficiente para detetar a classe (ou classes) do personagem do jogador usando exclusivamente operações bit-a-bit.

 You received a task to implement a function capable of detecting classes from an MMORPG hame which will be used for the new "Party Search" Function.
 This MMO has about 6 classes which includes: Fighter, Cleric, Druid, Barbarian, Rogue and Wizard.
-However, this game allows players to use a "multi-class" system of up to 3 classes, meaning that players can mix and match of a total of 3 classes (e.g. Druid; Figher + Rogue; ou Cleric + Barbarian + Wizard).
+However, this game allows players to use a "multi-class" system of up to 3 classes, meaning that players can mix and match of a total of 3 classes (e.g. Druid;
+Figher + Rogue; ou Cleric + Barbarian + Wizard).

 Your task is to implement an efficient system capable of detecting a class (or classes) of a character using exclusively bitwise operations.

 ```cs
 const int Fighter = 1;